About antibiotic treatments

 Antibiotics are medicines used to treat bacterial infections.

 Antibiotics have been around since the 1920s.
 Prior to that, people would often die from bacterial infections, for which there were no effective treatments.
 Once the power of antibiotic treatments became clear, they were used extensively for decades without realising the consequences of overuse and misuse.
-This included being used to treat illnesses that patients would have been able to overcome by themselves, or even to treat conditions that cannot be helped with antibiotics.
+This included being used to treat illnesses that patients would have been able to overcome by themselves.
+They have even been prescribed for conditions that cannot be helped with antibiotics.
 Sir Alexander Fleming, the discoverer of penicillin, had already warned as long ago as 1936 that misuse of penicillin could give rise to resistance.

-A bacterial population can double in size approximately every 20 minutes, so they can produce large populations in a very short time.
+A bacterial population can double in size approximately every 20 minutes.
+They can produce large populations in a very short time.
 According to Darwin’s theory of natural selection and survival of the fittest, bacteria can become resistant to antibiotics in a very short space of time.
 As a consequence they are able to evade being killed by antibiotics very quickly.
-Consequently many of the antibiotics we rely upon are ineffective, and people are once again dying due to simple infections.
+Consequently many of the antibiotic treatments we rely upon are ineffective.
+People are once again dying due of simple infections.

 Antibiotics either kill a specific type (or types) of bacteria, or stop them from reproducing and spreading.